-Bounded by Market Street the Central Freeway Valencia Street Twentieth Street and Church/Sanchez streets (transitioning at Eighteenth Street) is the oldest neighborhood in San Francisco and therefore its birthplace.
+Bounded by Market Street, the Central Freeway, Valencia Street, Twentieth Street, and Church/Sanchez street (transitioning at Eighteenth Street), Mission Dolores is the oldest neighborhood in San Francisco and therefore its birthplace.
 It is named after the Spanish Mission Dolores settlement of 1776 and is a sub-area of the much larger Mission District.

-The location of the Mission Dolores was chosen because of proximity to the Yelamu grouping of the Ramaytush band of Ohlone-speaking peoples living in the villages of Chutchui and Sitlintac on Mission Creek which date to approximately A.D.
-500. On March 17 in 2010 the San Francisco Historic Preservation Commission (HPC) unanimously adopted the final Mission Dolores Neighborhood Historic Context Statement and Survey.
-That document outlines the historic importance of the neighborhood.
+The location of the Mission Dolores was chosen because of its proximity to the Yelamu grouping of the Ramaytush band of Ohlone-speaking peoples living in the villages of Chutchui and Sitlintac on Mission Creek in approximately 500 A.D.
+On March 17, 2010, the San Francisco Historic Preservation Commission (HPC) unanimously adopted the final Mission Dolores Neighborhood Historic Context Statement and Survey.
+The document outlines the historic importance of the neighborhood.

 The information being provided by Bay Area Real Estate Information Services® is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.

 Copyright 2019, Bay Area Real Estate Information Services, Inc. All Right Reserved.